arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/user-manual/content.md

 ```python
 lora = Lora(band=BAND_AU915, poll_ms=60000, debug=False) # change the band with yours e.g BAND_US915
 ```
-Define your application `appEUI` and `appKey` in the Python script so the messages are correctly authenticated by the network server.
+Define your application `appEUI` and `appKey` in the MicroPython script so the messages are correctly authenticated by the network server.

 ```python
 appEui = "*****************"  # now called JoinEUI